Luxshan2000/movie_recommendation_project/README.md

 1. Open the web app
 2. Use the Search bar to find Tamil movies
 3. Scroll down and see the predicted rating of actors

-## Acknowledgments

-- This project is for educational and demonstration purposes.

 ## Author